The Murders in the Rue Morgue

 "The Murders in the Rue Morgue" is a short story by Edgar Allan Poe published in Graham's Magazine in 1841.
 It has been described as the first modern detective story; Poe referred to it as one of his "tales of ratiocination".

 C. Auguste Dupin is a man in Paris who solves the mystery of the brutal murder of two women.
 Numerous witnesses heard a suspect, though no one agrees on what language was spoken.
-At the murder scene, Dupin finds a hair that does not appear to be human.
+At the murder scene, Dupin finds clues suggesting that the killer was not human.

 As the first fictional detective, Poe's Dupin displays many traits which became literary conventions in subsequent fictional detectives, including Sherlock Holmes and Hercule Poirot.
 Many later characters, for example, follow Poe's model of the brilliant detective, his personal friend who serves as narrator, and the final revelation being presented before the reasoning that leads up to it.
 Dupin himself reappears in "The Mystery of Marie Rogêt" and "The Purloined Letter".

 Plot summary

-The unnamed narrator of the story opens with a lengthy commentary on the nature and practice of analytical reasoning, then describes the circumstances under which he first met Dupin during an extended visit to Paris.
+The unnamed narrator opens with a lengthy commentary on the nature and practice of analytical reasoning, then describes the circumstances under which he first met Dupin during a visit to Paris.
 The two share rooms in a dilapidated old mansion and allow no visitors, having cut off all contact with past acquaintances and venturing outside only at night.
 One evening, Dupin demonstrates his analytical prowess by deducing the narrator's thoughts about a particular stage actor, based on clues gathered from the narrator's previous words and actions.

-During the remainder of that evening and the following morning, Dupin and the narrator read with great interest the newspaper accounts of a baffling double murder.
-Madame L'Espanaye and her daughter have been found dead at their home in the Rue Morgue, a fictional street in Paris.
+Dupin and the narrator read the newspaper accounts of a baffling double murder.
+Madame L'Espanaye and her daughter Camille have been found dead at their home in the Rue Morgue, a fictional street in Paris.
 The mother was found in a yard behind the house, with multiple broken bones and her throat so deeply cut that her head fell off when the body was moved.
-The daughter was found strangled to death and stuffed upside down into a chimney.
-The murders occurred in a fourth-floor room that was locked from the inside; on the floor were found a bloody straight razor, several bloody tufts of gray hair, and two bags of gold coins.
+Camille was found strangled to death and stuffed upside down into a chimney, wedged so tightly that it took the strength of several men to pull her loose.
+The murders occurred in a fourth-floor room that was locked from the inside; on the floor were found a bloody straight razor, bloody tufts of gray hair, and two bags of gold coins.
 Several witnesses reported hearing two voices at the time of the murder, one male and French, but disagreed on the language spoken by the other.
-The speech was unclear, and all witnesses claimed not to know the language they believed the second voice to be speaking.
+The speech was unclear, and all witnesses claimed not to know the language the second voice was speaking.

 A bank clerk named Adolphe Le Bon, who had delivered the gold coins to the ladies the day before, is arrested even though there is no other evidence linking him to the crime.
-Remembering a service that Le Bon once performed for him, Dupin becomes intrigued and offers his assistance to "G–", the prefect of police.
+Remembering a service that Le Bon once performed for him, Dupin offers his assistance to "G–", the prefect of police.